-After less than an hour at the party, I was overcome with pain.
+So I went.
+But, after less than an hour at the party, I was overcome with pain.
 My friend’s parents called my mom to come and get me.
 I had a valid excuse to leave the party.
 I didn’t feel like my own preference not to attend was a valid reason.
 But a problem with my health was a good reason to go home.
 I felt like I had escaped from what was going to be a torturous night.
 (Now I have boundaries and know I can say “no” for whatever reason I want.)

 I continued to let migraine say “no” for me over a number of years.
 There are specific events that I remember not wanting to attend and thinking, oh great; now I have a migraine and an excuse to stay home.
 But I didn’t see the link until more recently.

 A course instructor asked, “What would your symptom say to you if it was your friend?”
 This question really got to me.
 I thought, my migraine would tell me that I should rest, just stay home, get comfortable, and pamper myself.
 It’s okay to be selfish when you have a migraine.